Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ## Astro pagination component

 Another recurring element is the pagination component.
-We used this on three different pages now, so let's also make a component for that.
+We used this on three different pages now, so let's also make a component.

-We can go ahead and create the `Pagination.astro` component in the components directory.
+We can create the `Pagination.astro` component in the components directory.

 The pagination has quite the data set, but we only use the previous and next elements for our simple pagination.